-The first time I made this dish was back in culinary school.
-I remember it well, because we happened to make homemade spring rolls that day as well–it was very, very weird food pairing.
-Anyway, on that day, we made a classic, no-frills version of the dish.
-After all, I was surrounded by French (and/or classically French trained) chefs and that is just how things were done.
+The first time I made traditional beef bourguignon was in culinary school.
+On that day, we made a classic, no-frills version of the dish.
+I was surrounded by French chefs and that is just how things are done.

 30 Minute Beef Bourguignon